Trouble sleeping (insomnia)

 Sleeping tablets may increase the risk of having a fall if you get up during the night.

 You should not drive if you feel sleepy, dizzy or unable to concentrate.

 Tolerance and dependence on sleeping tablets

-Doctors may seem cautious when prescribing sleeping tablets.
-This is because using tablets as sleep aids can cause problems with tolerance and dependence.
+Doctors may be cautious when prescribing sleeping tablets.
+This is because sleeping tablets can cause problems with tolerance and dependence.